pythonsingapore/pugs-org-sg/content/20150309-march-meeting.md

     the pleasure of speaking on four different continents about JavaScript, Ruby, Vim, and HTML5 Game development.

-2. "Developing real time applications in Django with Websockets" by Gerald Goh.
+2. "Developing real time applications in Django with Websockets" by Gerald Goh ([video](http://youtu.be/yRynX4N3rog)).

     I'll be showing how to build a simple real time chat application in Django using [swampdragon](http://swampdragon.net/).